Budibase/website/content/blog/alternatives/quickbase/index.md

 Creator also shines on governance.
 You can combine its built-in RBAC with custom security policies to create highly granular controls around how specific users can interact with different data assets.

-For users with slightly more coding skills, Creator offers front-end scripting with JavaScript.
+For users with slightly more coding skills, Creator offers front-end scripting.
 This introduces a huge amount of additional flexibility and scope for customization compared to some of the other Quickbase alternatives we’ve seen.

 ### Cons
 Compared to Quickbase, Zoho Creator presents considerably higher technical barriers to building tools.
-So, you’ll need to have some existing JavaScript abilities in order to get the most out of the platform.
+So, you’ll need to have some development knowledge in order to get the most out of the platform.

 Since the platform is optimized for collaboration between IT teams and business-level users - experiences may not be entirely satisfactory for either persona acting in isolation.
 So, it may be too inflexible for IT teams but too technical for other colleagues.